Mellanox/ufm_sdk_3.0/plugins/fluentd_telemetry_plugin/README.md

 --------------------------------------------------------

 NVIDIA UFM Telemetry platform provides network validation tools to monitor network performance and conditions, capturing and streaming rich real-time network telemetry information, application workload usage to an on-premise or cloud-based database for further analysis.
 As a fabric manager, the UFM Telemetry holds real-time network telemetry information of the network topology.
 This information should be reflected, over time (as it can change with time) towards telemetry console.
-In order to do so, we present stream the UFM Telemetry data To the [Fluentd](https://www.fluentd.org/) plugin
+In order to do so, we present stream the UFM Telemetry data to the [Fluentd](https://www.fluentd.org/) plugin